munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Allow both optional positional and optional named parameters

-At the point that optional parameters were first designed, the language team knew this was an arbitrary limitation.
-Today, DDC's current ABI may make it a challenge to support both, but it's likely we can fix this.
+Dart allows optional positional parameters, or optional named ones, but not both.
+When those features were first designed, the language team knew this was an arbitrary limitation.
 This restriction causes a couple of problems:

 *   **If you want to give a name to one optional parameter, you have to name *all* of them.** This can lead to not-very-useful parameter names like `child` and `children`.
-Because methods taking those have parameters that should be named, and because these parameters are optional too, they have to be named as well, even though the name communicates little.
+Because methods taking those have parameters that *should* be named, and because these parameters are optional too, they have to be named as well, even though the name communicates little.

 *   **Once a method chooses an optional style, it is stuck with it.** You define a method that takes an optional positional parameter and ship the API.